EsGeh/rtes-synchronome-project/doc/2_scheduling-and-timing-analysis.md

 | T in s     | 1/30    | 1/30  | 0.1   | 0.1    |
 | C in s     | 0.068   | 0.002 | 0.001 | 0.017  |
 | U in %     | 204.08% | 4.52% | 1.12% | 17.13% |

+The obvious issue of S1 exceeding the maximum period of 1/3 seems to be rooted is rooted in a flawed runtime measuring strategy and doesn't appear in practice (as has been demonstrated above).

 ## References